 Do I need a visa for New york?

-If your passport is from the AUS, NZ, UK, Ireland you can stay up to 90 days in NY with a valid ESTA.
+If your passport is from the AUS, NZ, UK, and Ireland you can stay up to 90 days in NY with a valid ESTA.
 You should apply for an ESTA at least 3 days before traveling, but it’s advisable to do it even further in advance.
 That said, the authorities may ask for the return air or ferry ticket.
 I also highly recommend checking the US Consulate website for the most current visa information for you.

 When is the best time to visit New York solo?

-The best times to visit New York solo are in shoulder/spring seasons (April-June) when the weather is pleasant and tourists are fewer than usual which also means best deals going on accommodation and travel tours than summer when it is peak season time followed by Fall (if you are into that Aug-October) and November to December.
+The best times to visit New York solo are in the shoulder/spring seasons (April-June) when the weather is pleasant and tourists are fewer than usual which also means the best deals going on accommodation and travel tours than summer when it is peak season time followed by Fall (if you are into that Aug-October) and November to December.
 That is when New York is in its best festive mode with Thanksgiving followed by Christmas and New Year.
 Just don’t rock up in January like I did and froze my tits off!
 I mean pack loads of warm windproof clothes if you have to go during the wintertime.